Improving the Composition of Ultra High Energy Cosmic Rays with Ground Detector Data: Introduction

 Cosmic rays (CRs) with ultra-high energy, $E \geq 10^{18}$ eV, are studied through the observation of the Extensive Air Showers (EAS) that are generated in the Earth atmosphere.
 The Pierre Auger Observatory~\cite{PierreAuger:2015eyc} employs a ``hybrid'' detection method: Surface Detectors (SD) measure electrons and muons propagating to the surface, while Fluorescent Detectors (FD) capture the isotropic light emitted by excited nytrogen and can track the development of the EAS.
 In particular, the former can measure the atmospheric depth at which the number of charged particles is at its maximum, $\Xm$, which is in turn a key ingredient to infer the mass composition of CRs.

 While the hybrid measurement technique provides detailed insights for the EAS study, the runtime of FDs is largely limited by background light noise.
 This results in $\sim10\%$ of the total number of showers observed to be reconstructed as ``hybrid'', i.e. with both FD and SD data, while the remaining part of the dataset is measured with the SD only.
-In the Pierre Auger 2021 Open Data~\cite{the_pierre_auger_collaboration_2021_4487613}, there are 22731 SD measurements of EAS, which we refer to as Non-Hybrid (NH) showers, and 3156 “brass hybrid” (BH) events, that is showers that have been recorded simultaneously by the SD and the FD.
+For example, in the Pierre Auger 2021 Open Data~\cite{the_pierre_auger_collaboration_2021_4487613}, there are 22731 SD measurements of EAS, which we refer to as Non-Hybrid (NH) showers, and 3156 “brass hybrid” (BH) events, that is showers that have been recorded simultaneously by the SD and the FD.
 Of these BH, 1602 are called “golden hybrids” (GH), with independent SD and FD reconstructions.
 The low statistics of BH and especially GH events compared to NH is currently a dominant limiting factor in the determination of the CR mass composition.

-A possible solution has recently been proposed in terms of a Deep Neural Network trained on simulated ground data for 4 different primaries to predict $\Xm$~\cite{PierreAuger:2021fkf}.
+A possible solution is to infer $\Xm$ from ground data, exploiting GH events to build a map between SD and FD observables.
+Unfortunately, linear and simple non-linear fits based solely on measured data, such as the $\Delta$ variable proposed in Ref.~\cite{PierreAuger:2017tlx}, exhibit only relatively low levels of predictive power.
+Recently, an alternative has been proposed in terms of a Deep Neural Network trained on simulated ground data for 4 different primaries to directly predict $\Xm$~\cite{PierreAuger:2021fkf}.
 Unfortunately, simulations currently cannot faithfully reproduce the observed ground data of Pierre Auger events~\cite{Cazon:2020zhx}.
-This exposes any approach relying on such simulations to potentially large systematic errors.
-In addition, the chosen composition of simulated events used to train the network can act as a confounding variable on the inferred correlation between ground data and $\Xm$.
+This exposes any approach directly relying on such simulations to potentially large systematic errors.
+In addition, the chosen composition of simulated events used to train the network can act as a confounding variable on the inferred $\Xm$.
 This can in turn lead to biased estimates of CR composition.

-In this work we propose an alternative method to effectively enlarge the available $\Xm$ statistics by building directly upon correlations between {\it observed} SD and FD data.
-In particular, we use GH showers to construct combinations of SD data, which we fit to reconstruct the corresponding $\Xm$ values.
-We can then exploit the obtained correlation to effectively increase the statistics of $\Xm$ by an effective number of NH showers, $N_{{\rm eff}} = f_{{\rm eff}} N_{{\rm NH}}$, where $f_{{\rm eff}}$ depends on the strength of the correlation.
-As an explicit existing example, we apply our approach to the variable $\Delta$~\cite{PierreAuger:2017tlx} constructed from the timing and spacial SD data and compare the results with other possible SD data combinations.